-Under the New Tax Regime announced in Union Budget 2024, if a taxpayer’s annual earnings are not more than INR Seven Lakh, they can claim back some of their taxes as per Section 87A of the Income Tax Act, 1961.
-In simple terms, any Indian resident whose income is below INR 7,00,000 can get a rebate of either INR 25,000 or the amount of tax to be paid by them, whichever is lower.
+For FY 2024 to 25, the 87A rebate structure given in the Union Budget 2024 acts as the new tax regime.
+According to the 87A rebate in new regime, if a taxpayer’s annual earnings are not more than INR 7,00,000, they can claim back some of their taxes as per the Income Tax Act, 1961.
+Simply put, any Indian resident whose income is below INR 7,00,000 can get a rebate of either INR 25,000 or the amount of tax to be paid by them, whichever is lower.

-On the other hand, under the Old Tax Regime, this figure was set at INR Five Lakhs and had a rebate ceiling of INR 12,500.
-These changes follow policy shifts that were implemented to offer more tax relief to low-income earners.
+On the other hand, under the Old Tax Regime, this figure was set at INR 5,00,000 and had a rebate ceiling of INR 12,500.
+The table below summarises the 87A income tax rebate for FY 2024-25.

 Total Taxable Income | 7,00,000 | 5,00,000 |